Concentration of Random Feature Matrices in High-Dimensions: Summary of Main Results

 \end{theorem} The main idea in the proof of Theorem \ref{thrm:MainUnder} is to bound the difference in \eqref{eq: Gram-I (Under)} by

 and the difference in \eqref{eq: Gram-Expectation (Under)} by

 While entries of these matrices are not i.i.d., the first term on the right-hand side of \eqref{eq: break the 2-norm of Gram-I} (and \eqref{eq: break the 2-norm of Gram-Expectation}) can be decomposed as the summation of independent matrices which allows us to leverage stronger matrix concentration inequalities.
 The remaining terms use a weaker result on large deviations which, surprisingly, does not change the overall complexity bounds.
 In the proofs, we will show that each of the terms on the right-hand side of \eqref{eq: break the 2-norm of Gram-I} and \eqref{eq: break the 2-norm of Gram-Expectation} are bounded by $\eta$ simultaneously when the conditions \eqref{eq: condition of d (Under)}, \eqref{eq: condition of variances (Under)} and \eqref{eq:mlogN} are satisfied (see Section \ref{sec:theory}).
+Condition \eqref{eq: condition of d (Under)} ensures that the dimension is large enough so that points separate and thus provides a minimal distance condition between random weight vectors in high dimensions.
+Condition \eqref{eq: condition of variances (Under)} resembles an uncertainty principle between the spread of the samples and the weights.
+Lastly, condition \eqref{eq:mlogN} is a complexity relation between the number of samples and the number of features.
+Similar conditions are imposed in the other theorems.

 By the symmetry of the input variables, we also have the bounds for the overparameterized case $m<N$.

 \begin{theorem}[Concentration in the Overparameterized Setting] Suppose that the random feature matrix $\A$ is defined component-wise by $\A_{j,k} = \exp(i\langle \bx_j,\bomega_k \rangle)$, $\{\bomega_k\}_{k\in[N]}\subset\mathbb{R}^d$ are feature weights sampled from $\mathcal{N}(\boldsymbol{0},\sigma^2\boldsymbol{I}_d)$, and $\{\bx_j\}_{j\in[m]}\subset\mathbb{R}^d$ are data points such that the components of $\bx_j$ are independent mean-zero subgaussian random variables with the same variance $\gamma^2/d$ and the same subgaussian parameters $\beta,\kappa$.
 Then there exist a constant $C_1>0$ (depending only on subgaussian parameters) and a universal constant $C_2>0$ such that if the following conditions hold